Skip to content

 3. Counts homozygous reference (0/0), heterozygous (0/1), and homozygous alternate (1/1) genotypes

-4. Calculates an exact p-value for Hardy-Weinberg Equilibrium
+4. Calculates a p-value for Hardy-Weinberg Equilibrium using chi-square test with Yates' correction

 5. Reports results in a simple tab-delimited format